samuelfernandofs/samuel.fernando/index.md

 ## About Me

 Welcome!
-I am a Data Engineer applying big data tools and quantum computing to finance and advanced data manipulation in [Blueshift](https://blueshift.com.br/), A Microsoft LATAM Partner.
+I am a Data Engineer applying big data tools and quantum computing to finance and advanced data manipulation in [Blueshift](https://blueshift.com.br/), a Microsoft LATAM Partner.

 Originally from Americana, Sao Paulo, I studied Biological Science at the Pontifical Catholic University of Campinas, and I was a research scholarship at Universidade Federal do ABC with a [computational neuroscience](https://bv.fapesp.br/pt/auxilios/96019/computando-linguagem-com-neuronios-espelho/) project in partnership with IBM Brazil.
-Also, I am the founder of [NanoX](https://www.linkedin.com/company/nanoxai2030/), a project for progress of advanced atomically precise manufacturing AI-driven.
+Also, I am the founder of [NanoX](https://www.linkedin.com/company/nanoxai2030/), a project for progress of advanced [Atomically Precise Manufacturing](https://github.com/samuelfernandos/Nano_AIDriven) AI-driven.

 Passionate about plethora of topics, I am also a psychoanalyst (in training), and an avid reader in philosophy, economy, history, and literature.
 I advocate global impact solutions for green-technologies, life-extension, space mining, brain preservation, poverty reduction strategies, women's and minority empowerment, and moral and cognitive enhancement.